 Black History 365

-Black History 365 is a collection of stories, art and events that highlight the history, heritage and contributions of Black Marylanders as well as the history of the people of the African Diaspora in Annapolis & Anne Arundel County.
-Here, their culture and excellence are celebrated year round through a collaborative initiative across county and state wide organizations, spearheaded by the Banneker-Douglass Museum.
+Black History 365 is a collection of stories, art, and events that highlight the history, heritage, and contributions of Black Marylanders as well as the history of the people of the African Diaspora in Annapolis & Anne Arundel County.
+Here, their culture and excellence are celebrated year-round through a collaborative initiative across county and statewide organizations, spearheaded by the Banneker-Douglass Museum.

-We have curated a list of events, blogs and organizations dedicated to African American History and Heritage.
+We have curated a list of events, blogs, and organizations dedicated to African American History and Heritage.
 When planning your visit to Annapolis & Anne Arundel County, begin your journey with one of these institutions.
 The conversation has begun, but it is not yet finished...

 The Banneker-Douglass Museum, named for Benjamin Banneker and Frederick Douglass, is dedicated to preserving Maryland's African American heritage and serves as the state's official repository of African American material culture.
 The museum was dedicated on February 24, 1984.
 The original museum was housed within the former Mount Moriah African Methodist Episcopal Church in the heart of historic Annapolis.
 The Victorian-Gothic structure was included in the Annapolis Historic District in 1971 and placed on the National Register of Historic Places in 1973.
-The recently completed BDM addition is a four-story addition which uses the nineteenth-century brick of the church's north façade as its interior lobby wall.
+The recently completed BDM addition is a four-story addition that uses the nineteenth-century brick of the church's north façade as its interior lobby wall.

 A young Frederick Douglass.
 Image courtesy of the Banneker-Douglass Museum.